leo-934/CPP-MVVM-Project/README.md

 # CPP-MVVM-Project

-a simple project on ZJu C++ Summer Course 2020, will be implemented with MVVM design.
+a Qt project implemented with C++17 and Qt, using MVVM(Model-View-ViewModel) design.

-I read some others' code, then I finish this alone in 2021.
+I coded this for practice in 2021.